-As a result, we expect an average portfolio credit quality equivalent to a probability of default corresponding to a Ba3/B1 proxy rating for an average life of approximately two years for the portfolio.
-This translates into a gross cumulative default rate of 6.15%.
+As a result, we expect an average portfolio credit quality equivalent to a probability of default corresponding to a Ba3 proxy rating for an average life of approximately two years for the initial portfolio.
+This translates into a gross cumulative default rate of 6.1% for the initial portfolio.